danielrs95/notasEstudio/geosat/5_PlayFramework.md

 }
 ```

-To discard a cookie in case you previoussly set a path or domain, make sure that you set the same path as the browser will only discard it if the name, path and domain match
+To discard a cookie in case you previously set a path or domain, make sure that you set the same path as the browser will only discard it if the name, path and domain match

 ```java
 public Result index() {